-1. Obtaining training and certification for all research personnel on project

-To ensure that PIs meet their responsibilities under federal regulations, New Mexico Tech will institute a formal education program for all PIs who use human subjects in their research.
-All PIs, research staff, and student researchers must attend the required training and obtain a certificate of completion before they will be permitted to submit an application to the IRB for approval to conduct human research at New Mexico Tech.
-Similarly, any student advisor listed on an IRB application must have completed training for the application to receive IRB review.
+1. Obtaining training and certification for all research personnel on project attend the required training and obtain a certificate of completion before they will be permitted to submit an application to the IRB for approval to conduct human research at New Mexico Tech.
+Similarly, any student advisor listed on the IRB application must have completed training for the application to receive IRB review.